 I’ve struggled for a long time to make a good whole wheat sourdough bread.
 I could get a passable bread using all white flour but my whole wheat sourdough was a flop.
 Either the loaf would hardly rise and be more like a brick door stop, or the loaf would be too loose and spread sideways on the baking sheet, more like focaccia than a loaf of bread.

 I’ve been baking all my own whole grain bread for over 30 years.
-I learned a lot from this class that I didn’t know before.
+I’ve learned a lot I didn’t know before.
 Sourdough baking has different rules than baking with Baker’s yeast.
 But even when you apply all the rules perfectly, successful sourdough baking comes from hands on experience, and learning how the dough should look and feel.
 It’s as much art as science.

 I’m pleased with how my sourdough bread recipes are turning out now.
 Pleased enough to share pictures with you.
 I didn’t share all the failures, but there were a few.
-In fact I almost gave up completely before taking this class.
-If you are struggling with getting wonderful, tall, crusty, and flavourful sourdough loaves this Craftsy class may help you, too.
+In fact I almost gave up completely before taking a class.
+If you are struggling with getting wonderful, tall, crusty, and flavourful sourdough loaves this a class might help you too.